Eligible Telecommunication Carriers (ETCs)

 - A statement that the provider will not request reimbursement from the Wisconsin Universal Service Fund.

 Electronic Records Filing (ERF) system on the Commission website.
 All filings are electronic – the Commission no longer accepts paper filings.
 Once the application is complete and all data requests have been answered, the Commission will issue a notice requesting comments.
-Unless the comments raise new or unexpected issues, the order granting ETC designation will be issued shortly thereafter.
+Unless the comments raise new or unexpected issues requiring consideration by the Commission, the order granting ETC designation will be issued shortly after the expiration of the comment period.

-The process for providers seeking to expand the area for which they are designated as an ETC, seeks to relinquish ETC designation in some or all area for which it is designated as an ETC or wishing to modify the number of free minutes of a prepaid plan for which it has obtained a waiver of the minimum monthly Lifeline charge are described elsewhere on this page.
+The process for providers seeking to expand the area for which they are designated as an ETC, or seeking to relinquish ETC designation in some or all area for which it is designated as an ETC are described elsewhere on this page.

 ETC designation is not a transferable asset.
 It cannot be sold or transferred to another legal entity.
 If a company is purchasing the assets of a provider already designated ETC, including customer base and so forth, the company doing the purchasing needs to apply for ETC designation.
 The surrender of the prior company's ETC designation can be made contingent on, and effective only after, approval of the purchasing provider's request for ETC designation.
 If a provider designated as an ETC merges with another company, the surviving legal entity may retain the original provider's ETC designation.